Double chocolate buckwheat brownies, made with cocoa and dark chocolate, are a rich, fudgy, gluten-free treat that will satisfy any chocolate craving!

-- A Deep Pot – You need a pot that can hold an inch or two of boiling water and still have room for a heatproof vessel (like a large metal bowl) to sit on top without touching the water.
+- A Deep Pot – You need a pot that can hold an inch or two of gently boiling water and still have room for a heatproof vessel to sit on top without touching the water.

 - A Heatproof Vessel That Sits Snugly On Top Of The Pot Without Touching The Water – I use a basic 6-quart pot, with a large metal mixing bowl sitting on top.

 - Water – Add an inch or two of water to the pot and bring it to a boil.
-Place your heatproof vessel on top of the pot, making sure it fits snugly, then add your butter or chocolate to the bowl to melt.
+Reduce the heat so that water still simmers vigorously.
+Place your heatproof vessel on top of the pot, making sure it fits snugly, then add your chocolate to the bowl to melt.
 The bottom of the bowl should not touch the water.
-The heat of the steam is what will melt your chocolate or butter.
+The heat of the steam from the simmering water is what will melt your chocolate.

 - 3/4 cup buckwheat flour

 - 1/4 cup sugar

 - Preheat oven to 350ºF.
 Grease a square 8x8-inch baking dish and line with parchment.